CrumpLab/cognition/docs/textbook/C1_What_is_Cognition.md

 ### Experiments and measurements

 Cognitive research often involves formal experiments and controlled measurements.
-This textbook assumes you may be unfamiliar some aspects of experimental methods in psychology, and that is OK.
+This textbook assumes you may be unfamiliar with aspects of experimental methods in psychology.
 We will cover important experimental details when necessary throughout the textbook.

-Experiments are used to manipulate an *independent* variable (like type of font) and measure the influence (or lack of influence) on a *dependent* variable (like reading time).
+Experiments are used to manipulate an [independent variable](#gls-IV) (like type of font) and measure the influence (or lack of influence) on a [dependent variable](#gls-DV) (like reading time).
 If the experiment is properly controlled and free from confounding variables, then experiments showing positive results suggest a causal connection between the manipulation and the change in the measurement.
 There are an enormous number of experimental procedures, manipulations, and measurements specifically designed to answer questions about cognition.

 In some research domains the objects of inquiry can be measured directly.
 For example, geologists can measure rock formations, biologists can inspect cells with a microscope, and neuroscientists can measure action potentials of single neurons.
 In cognition, the objects of inquiry are often cognitive processes that can not be measured directly.
 Instead, inferences about cognitive processes are made from indirect measurements.